karanchahal/karanchahal.github.io/_posts/2018-03-8-Basic-Paxos.md

 ## Key Property Of Consensus

 Key proprty of consensus.
 A consensus algorithm can work if a bare majority of its servers are still functioning.
 For example, if out of 5 servers , 3 are up, the cluster can continue to function.Typically cluster sizes are small of the order of an odd number.
 3, 5 or 7.
-If the servers are up , they will run in a way tat make sense.
+If the servers are up , they will run in a way that makes sense.
 There are no Bynatine errors.
 Hence it is a _fail-stop_ model.

 ## Assumptions